 About the Writer Douglas Stern

 Douglas Stern is the managing partner of Stern Environmental Group and a bed bug extermination expert.
 His firm serves commercial and residential clients in New Jersey, New York City, New York, and Connecticut.
 His firm is located at 30 Seaview Drive in Secaucus, New Jersey.
-You can reach him toll free at 1-888-887-8376 or by email at email@example.com.
+You can reach him at 888-887-8376 or by email at firstname.lastname@example.org.
 Please visit us on the Web at www.SternEnvironmental.com.
 You can follow Douglas Stern, the Bed Bug Expert on Twitter at www.Twitter.com/bedbugexpert.

 This is the Cryonite machine.
 It kills bugs by spraying frozen carbon dioxide vapor; freezing bugs dead where they hide.
 Find out more info...

 Shop online in our store for quality bed bug bite-proof mattress and box spring encasements.
 Protect your bedding and stop the bites.